Even though the summer is over, there are still a lot of fun events happening in Berlin during the month of September.

 - East Berlin

 - Spandauer Vorstadt

 For even more ideas, read our master post on free things to do in Berlin.

 If you’re looking for something fun to do with the kids, this section will provide some ideas for interesting family-friendly activities taking place in Berlin during September.

 In Berlin, Heritage Day is also known as the Day of the Open Monument, because several historic locations will open their doors to all visitors.

-If you’re looking for an educational experience for the whole family, head out to some of these monuments on September 11th, 2022 and enjoy the benefits of this Heritage Day activity.
+If you’re looking for an educational experience for the whole family, head out to some of these monuments on September 9th and 10th, benefits of this Heritage Day activity.

 For more information, visit the Berlin Heritage Day website.

 This is probably a no-brainer, but there aren’t too many bad times to take your family to the zoo.

 September is a particularly good month for the activity.
 Not only will the weather be nice, but there are also a number of events you can attend.